nextgis/ngf-tutorial/tutorials/6_2_no_map_ngw_kit/README.md

 ## Practice

 - take a good look at the functions available in this library.
-Most likely, if you need something when developing your application, it is already here;
+Most likely, if you need some of them when developing your application;
 - practice with the vector layer filter;
 - find a way to upload data immediately in GeoJSON format;
 - 🤓 rewrite the example so that data from resource 1733 is loaded in parallel with several requests at once.

-To run this example, you need to execute these commands in the terminal
+To run this example, you need to execute these commands in the terminal:

 ```bash
 npm i